Optimizing your Sales Cycle through Opportunities¶

 Schedule a Meeting from an Opportunity

-You can also schedule a meeting directly from a Customer form by clicks the Meetings button.
+You can also schedule a meeting directly from a Customer form.
+Go to the customer for whom you want to schedule a meeting and open the form view.
+In the list of actions at the right side of the screen, click Schedule a Meeting.
 If you stay in the Month view of the Calendar, you just have to click the day you want the meeting to be planned, let's say Thursday in two weeks.
 A meeting form will be displayed, with the name of the customer and the date prefilled.

-In the Meeting window, enter the meeting data such as meeting subject, Attendees, Tags.
+In the Meeting window, enter the meeting data such as meeting summary, type, duration.
 In the weekly and daily views, you can also press the left mouse button in the calendar and slide the mouse along to create an event of several hours.
 OpenERP then opens an entry screen for a new meeting.
 You can add reminders (or Alarms) to your meetings and send invitations, either to persons from your own company, partner contacts or external people (just specify the email address directly in the invitation).
+You can send invitations before or after confirmation of a meeting.
+Either from the meeting itself or from the separate Event Invitations view in the menu Sales ‣ Configuration ‣ Calendar ‣ Event Invitations, you can track and change the attendee status.
+If you cannot attend a meeting, you can delegate it to one of your colleagues.

 Alarms or Meeting Reminders